-Hence, customer would prefer to use a hotel with biometric system.
-This factor is an advantage edge for a hotel over its counterpart, as innovative and technology lovers would certainly opt for a hotel with biometric system than one without.
 The purpose of the study was to investigate the biometrics technologies adopted by hotels and the perception of hotel managers toward biometric technology applications.
-Members of American Hotel and Lodging Association (AHLA) were selected as the target population for the study.
-The findings of the study showed that the most frequent use of biometric fingerprint scanning, as cost still seems to be one of the major barriers to adoption of biometric technology applications and there is definitely is a future in using biometric technology applications in hotels in the future.
+Members of American Hotel and Lodging Association (AHLA) wereselected as the target population for the study.
+The findings of the study showed that the most frequent use of biometric technology is by hotelemployees in the form of fingerprint scanning, as cost still seems to be one of the major barriers to adoption of biometric technology applications and there is definitely is a future in using biometric technology applications in hotels in the future.
 The data collected was analysed by T-test statistics.

 Abdelbary A. M (2011) worked on "Exploration of factors affecting adoption of biometric technology by five-star Egyptian hotel employees".
 The purpose of the study was to explore perceptions and acceptance of biometric technology by employees in Egyptian hotels.
-The findings of the study showed that biometric devices positively influences perception of employees of valuedadded to the work place and the knowledge of biometric devices to employees influences the type of devices accepted.
+The findings of the study showed that biometric devices positively influences perception of employees of valued-added to the work place and the knowledge of biometric devices accepted.